Beaune - Burgundy's tasteful wine capital - France

 Artiklar report

-In Alsace is a small town where time has stopped sometime during the Middle Ages.
+In Alsace is Colmar, a place where time stopped sometime during the Middle Ages.
 A city that often comes up on the list of France's most beautiful cities.
-Colmar is actually so cute it almost hurts my heart.

 Even more travel inspiration